 - Plaça Catalunya (the most central point in Barcelona)

-The number one reason would be that it doesn’t stop anywhere in the city centre – for this reason it’s probably better for residents than for tourists.
+Careful though: it doesn’t stop anywhere in the city centre – for this reason it’s probably better for residents than for tourists.
 It also makes quite a few stops and as a result isn’t the swiftest of options.

-When Should I take the Metro?
+When Should you take the Metro from Barcelona airport?

 - If you’re staying near a metro stop on the green line between Zona Universitaria and Parallel.